World Markets Headlines Today

-World markets closed in the red on Monday following a re-escalation in U.S.-China trade tensions.
+World markets closed in the red on Wednesday amid fresh uncertainty about a U.S.-China trade deal.
+U.S.